$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Examples of applications

 \subsection{Four-dimensional examples}

-As mentioned in the introduction, in dimension 4 there is a complete classification of $\Sp(1)$-symmetric hyper-K\"ahler manifolds up to finite quotients: Besides $\mathbb{H}$ with its flat metric there are the Taub--NUT metrics on either $\mathbb{R} \times \mathbb{S}^3$ or $\mathbb{R}^4$, and then the hyper-K\"ahler metric on the moduli space of charge-2 monopoles, the Atiyah--Hitchin manifold $M_{\AH}$.
+As mentioned in the introduction, in dimension 4 there is a complete classification of $\Sp(1)$-symmetric hyperk\"ahler manifolds up to finite quotients.
+Besides $\mathbb{H}$ with its flat metric there are the Taub--NUT metrics on $\mathbb{R}^4$, and the hyperk\"ahler metric on the moduli space of charge-2 monopoles, the Atiyah--Hitchin manifold $M_{\AH}$.